nats-io/nats-site/content/blog/hello-world-java-client.md

 author = "Scott Fauerbach"
 +++

+# Hello World with the NATS Java Library

 Recently, stream functionality was added to the NATS server in release 2.2.
 See our [JetStream](https://docs.nats.io/jetstream/jetstream) section in docs for additional information.

 Check out this video where I discuss the basics of how to create a stream and then publish and consume messages